NelisW/pyradi/README.md

 The development is ongoing as and when new needs arise.
 We are open for feature requests as well.

-##ocumentation
+##Documentation
- # Module documentation is given in  [http://pyradi.googlecode.com/svn//trunk/pyradi/doc/_build/html/index.html html docs] and   [http://pyradi.googlecode.com/svn//trunk/pyradi/doc/_build/latex/pyradi.pdf pdf doc.]
+- Module documentation is given in  [http://pyradi.googlecode.com/svn//trunk/pyradi/doc/_build/html/index.html html docs] and   [http://pyradi.googlecode.com/svn//trunk/pyradi/doc/_build/latex/pyradi.pdf pdf doc.]
- # A number of IPython notebooks demonstrate pyradi use.
+- A number of IPython notebooks demonstrate pyradi use.
 Head on over to [https://github.com/NelisW/ComputationalRadiometry Computational Radiometry] to download the notebooks.
 If you are not using the IPython notebook, the are also [https://github.com/NelisW/ComputationalRadiometry#computational-optical-radiometry-with-pyradi HTML renderings].
- # At the end of each of the pyradi files, in the __main__ section, you will find test and example code demonstrating the use of that specific file.
+- At the end of each of the pyradi files, in the __main__ section, you will find test and example code demonstrating the use of that specific file.
 Some day, these will find their way into a tutorial, but for now, please study the example code.
- # [http://pyradi.googlecode.com/svn/trunk/pyradi/documentation/SPIE-8543-Pyradi-an-open-source-toolkit-for-infrared-85430J.pdf  "Pyradi: an open-source toolkit for infrared calculation and data processing"], SPIE   Proceedings Vol 8543, Security+Defence 2012,  Technologies for Optical Countermeasures, Edinburgh, 24-27 September, C.J.
+- [http://pyradi.googlecode.com/svn/trunk/pyradi/documentation/SPIE-8543-Pyradi-an-open-source-toolkit-for-infrared-85430J.pdf  "Pyradi: an open-source toolkit for infrared calculation and data processing"], SPIE   Proceedings Vol 8543, Security+Defence 2012,  Technologies for Optical Countermeasures, Edinburgh, 24-27 September, C.J.
 Willers, M. S. Willers,    R.A.T.
 Santos, P.J. van der Merwe, J.J.
 Calitz, A de Waal and A.E.
 Mudau.
- # [http://pyradi.googlecode.com/svn/trunk/pyradi/documentation/pyradi-SPIE-Newsroom.pdf  "Pyradi radiometry toolkit"],   C.J.
+- [http://pyradi.googlecode.com/svn/trunk/pyradi/documentation/pyradi-SPIE-Newsroom.pdf  "Pyradi radiometry toolkit"],   C.J.
 Willers, M. S. Willers,    R.A.T.
 Santos, P.J. van der Merwe, J.J.
 Calitz, A de Waal and A.E.
 Mudau,  SPIE Newsroom, DOI:10.1117/2.1201211.004568, 2012.
- # [http://spie.org/x648.html?product_id=2021423&origin_id=x646 Electro-Optical System Analysis and Design: A Radiometry Perspective]  provides detailed examples of pyradi use.
+- [http://spie.org/x648.html?product_id=2021423&origin_id=x646 Electro-Optical System Analysis and Design: A Radiometry Perspective]  provides detailed examples of pyradi use.
 The 528-page book provides detailed coverage of radiometry and infrared system analysis and design.
 It uses pyradi in the extensively documented computational examples. _Electro-Optical System Analysis and Design: A Radiometry Perspective_, Cornelius J. Willers, ISBN 9780819495693, SPIE Monograph Volume PM236, SPIE Press, 2013.
 The book is available from [http://spie.org/x648.html?product_id=2021423&origin_id=x646 SPIE] and [http://www.amazon.com/Electro-optical-System-Analysis-Design-Perspective/dp/0819495697/ref=sr_1_13?ie=UTF8&qid=1371620238&sr=8-13&keywords=willers Amazon].

 [http://spie.org/x648.html?product_id=2021423&origin_id=x646 http://pyradi.googlecode.com/svn/trunk/pyradi/doc/_images/PM236.jpg]